GamerPablito/HaxeGJClient/README.md

 - [MemeHoovy](https://github.com/MemeHovy) : For giving me a hand explaining differences between this integration and TentaRJ's one
 - [TentaRJ](https://github.com/TentaRJ) : For being a huge inspiration for me to create this
 - [bimagamongMOP](https://bimagamongmopmain.carrd.co/) : For making me realize a gramatical error in the code ("Trophie" to "Trophy")
+- [xMediKat](https://www.xmedikat.live) : For suggest me ideas to get rid of lagspikes